One Day (South Korean band): Collaborative work

-As labelmates, 2AM and 2PM members have frequently appeared together on YouTube videos and variety TV programs such as Win Win, Star King, Star Golden Bell, and Strong Heart, collaborated together on songs, and performed together at JYP Nation concerts.
+As labelmates, 2AM and 2PM members have frequently appeared together on YouTube videos and variety TV programs such as Win Win, Star King, Star Golden Bell, and Strong Heart, collaborated on songs, and performed together at JYP Nation concerts.

 In 2009, as part of a project for 2PM's variety show Wild Bunny, 2AM members Jo Kwon and Lim Seul-ong joined Ok Taec-yeon, Jang Wooyoung, and Hwang Chan-sung in filming a parody music video of Brown Eyed Girls' song "Abracadabra" under the group name of Dirty Eyed Girls.
 In 2010, Jo Kwon and Ok Taec-yeon were cast together for the second season of SBS's popular variety show Family Outing, and Jo Kwon and Nichkhun were both cast members of the second season of MBC's variety show We Got Married, where they occasionally appeared in episodes together.
 Also in 2010, 2AM also made a guest appearance at 2PM's first concert titled Don't Stop Can't Stop, and Hwang Chan-sung collaborated with 2AM on the song "To Her" (그녀에게) from 2AM's first EP Can't Let You Go Even If I Die.
-At the end of the year, 2PM members Jun.
-K, Nichkhun, Ok Taec-yeon, and Hwang Chan-sung and 2AM were among the JYP Nation members who worked on the single "This Christmas", released prior to JYP Nation's 2010 concert.
+At the end of the year, 2PM and 2AM were among the JYP Nation artists who worked on the single "This Christmas", released prior to JYP Nation's 2010 concert.
 In 2011, 2AM members Jo Kwon and Lim Seul-ong made a guest appearance on the August 20 episode of 2PM's variety show 2PM Show!

 From April 3, 2012 to September 25, 2012, 2AM and 2PM hosted a Japanese television show on Tokyo MX titled Wander Trip, in which members of both groups traveled through Japan and experienced Japanese culture.
 Also in April 2012, a Japanese documentary film featuring 2AM and 2PM titled Beyond the One Day ~Story of 2PM and 2AM~ was announced.
 The trailer for the film was released on April 13, with the film itself premiering on June 30.
 The theme song of the documentary, "One Day", was released as a digital single on July 4 as a collaboration between 2AM and 2PM, peaking at number five on the Oricon Singles Chart.
 The B-side track "No Goodbyes" was included in the single, and a live version of 2PM's song "Angel" from their debut single Hottest Time of the Day was included as a CD-only bonus track.